-Euro Day is on January 1 and is dedicated to the official currency used in many countries.
-Throughout its history, it has endured both ups and downs, and caused much debate and discussion.
-We believe that the euro deserves its own holiday!
+Euro Day is celebrated on January 1 and honors the official currency used across many European countries.
+Over its history, the euro has seen both ups and downs, sparking much debate and discussion.
+It’s only fitting that the euro has its own holiday!

 History

-The euro appeared in 1999 for non-cash payments.
-The currency zone was initially formed between 11 states.
-As a banknote, the euro began to be used only after 3 years.
-Initially, it was in a test mode in several states, and after the successful introduction of the euro, it entered into full operation.
-The economies of the EU countries responded with positive GDP growth, and the number of countries using the currency increased proportionately.
-Today, more than 300 million Europeans use the euro, and there are plans to add other states in the near future.
+The euro was first introduced in 1999 for non-cash transactions, forming a currency zone between 11 states.
+It wasn’t until three years later that euro banknotes and coins were put into circulation.
+Initially, the cash euro was tested in several countries before being fully adopted.
+The economies of the participating EU countries responded with positive GDP growth, and the number of nations using the euro has steadily increased.
+Today, more than 300 million Europeans use the euro, with additional countries expected to join in the future.

 Interesting Facts